lgiese/lgiese.boat.io/boat.md

 </div>

 <h3>Testing results</h3>
 <p>Mr. Turtle passed both tests, manual and automatic mode.
-The automatic mode is still unprecise as the river currents and wind is pushing the boat. </p>
+The automatic mode is still unprecise as the river currents and wind are pushing the boat. </p>